ibexa/documentation-developer/docs/guide/search.md

 Implementation and availability of a handler typically depends on search engine capabilities and limitations.
-Currently only Legacy (SQL-based) search engine is available out of the box, and for instance its support for FullText and Field Criterion is not optimal.
+Currently only Legacy (SQL-based) search engine is available out of the box, and for instance its support for Field Criterion is not optimal.
 You should avoid heavy use of these until future improvements to the search engine.

 #### Common concepts for most Criteria